krowter/qopnet-platform/docs/api.md

    - If not exist, append new record.
 4. Update my cart (D) can automatically create my cart if it is not exist.
    - This can bypass rule (2)
+5. Delete my cart is not available, only able to clear the items.